Hudda/design-patterns/README.md

 ## Factory Method Pattern

 The Factory Method Pattern defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.

+## Abstract Factory Pattern

+The Abstract Factory provides an interface for creating a families of related or dependent objects without specifying their concrete classes.